JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/README.md

 ## Abstract

 The Ontological Modeling Language, OML, is a thin vocabulary extension of [W3C]'s [OWL 2 Web Ontology Language] designed to support precise and modular reasoning about descriptive systems engineering models.
-An OML Context maps to an [OWL2-DL Ontology] with [SWRL] rules both structurally and semantically.
+An OML Module maps to an [OWL2-DL Ontology] with [SWRL] rules both structurally and semantically.
 Structurally, an [OWL2-DL Ontology] provides classes, properties, individuals and data values that are represented in Semantic Web documents.
-These constructs form the basis of the [OWL2-DL]+[SWRL] mapping of an OML Context whose corresponding constructs include OML Entity, OML EntityRelationship, OML Datatype,  OML DataProperty and OML TerminologyInstanceAssertion.
+These constructs form the basis of the [OWL2-DL]+[SWRL] mapping of an OML Module whose corresponding constructs include OML Entity, OML EntityRelationship, OML Datatype,  OML DataProperty and OML TerminologyInstanceAssertion.

 ## Vocabularies for Model-Based Systems Engineering (MBSE)